gogineni84/workspace-setup/Workspace-Setup.md

 * Setup the XML formatter: Window->Preferences->search "xml"->select XML->XML Files->Editor->follow the [screenshot](https://github.nwie.net/Nationwide/EDS-Apps/blob/master/workspace-setup/eclipseXmlSettings.png)

-**Note: Since this configuration is at a workspace level, this will need to be applied to each workspace you create (maybe one per app).
-The fastest way to do this is to set this up once, then export your settings and import them to each additional workspace.**
+> **Note:** Since this configuration is at a workspace level, this will need to be applied to each workspace you create (maybe one per app).
+The fastest way to do this is to set this up once, then export your settings and import them to each additional workspace.

+> **Note:** You can enable _Format/Organize On Save_ functionality via: Window -> Preferences -> Java -> Editor -> Save Actions.

 ## <a name="EclipseWebsphereDeployIssues"></a>Eclipse Websphere Deploy Issues